Polling post mortem and why understanding research matters

-The opinion polling industry blames plenty of people for last year’s poll debacle around the general election: voters have been accused of being too old, too young or too busy, and the media have been accused of being too miserly, writes Paul Noble who leads our course in measurement and evaluation for AMEC and is co-author of Evaluating Public Relations.
+The opinion polling industry blames plenty of people for last year’s poll debacle around the general election: voters have been accused of being too old, too young or too busy, and the media have been accused of being too miserly.

-However, according to Paul, this week’s preliminary post mortem, commissioned by the industry and chaired by Professor of research methodology Patrick Sturgis, comes to a surprisingly simple conclusion: the polling organisations’ samples were unrepresentative.
+However, this week’s preliminary post mortem, commissioned by the industry and chaired by Professor of research methodology Patrick Sturgis, comes to a surprisingly simple conclusion: the polling organisations’ samples were unrepresentative.

 For the polling companies, election polling is high profile but commercially it is small beer.
 Media sponsors insist on both low budgets and a quick (24hr) turnaround.
 This combination of low cost and high speed was an accident waiting to happen.
 Quota sampling is traditionally used for polling, as it is relatively quick and low cost.
 In contrast, the Office of National Statistics, for example, uses random sampling – but that can require knocking on the same door up to 11 times to get a response from those in the sample.